Best Air Purifier for Pet Urine Odors

 This releases volatile organic compounds (VOC) into the air, and it’s these compounds that cause the odor.
-They can linger in your home for a long time, and simply opening a window may dilute the concentration of VOCs to reduce the smell but it won’t completely banish it.
+Unfortunately, they can linger in your home for a long time.
+Opening a window may dilute the VOC concentration to reduce the smell, but it won’t wholly banish it.

 Instead, you need an air purifier – but which one?
-There are lots of different types and only the best air purifiers for pet urine odors will be properly effective.
-Some air purifiers with a HEPA filter can reduce the causes of allergens, including pet dander, but urine needs a combination of other technologies including a carbon filter to properly tackle the issue.
+There are many different types, and only the best air purifiers for pet urine odors will be adequately effective.
+In addition, some air purifiers with a HEPA filter can reduce the causes of allergens, including pet dander.
+Still, urine needs a combination of other technologies, including a carbon filter, to properly tackle the issue.

 All products featured on the site are carefully selected by the editor of Floppycats, Jenny Dean.
 In addition, we may earn a small commission when you purchase something through our affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Things To Consider When Choosing an Air Purifier for Pet Odors